•

 What makes a good manager good?
 We let the data tell us -- and find that hard-to-observe things like attention and control have large effects on productivity, and are drastically undervalued in manager pay.

-pdf | Review of Economic Studies, 2023, 90:4
+pdf | Review of Economic Studies, 2023, 90:4 (lead article)

 http://www.eclt.org/site/projects-and-progress/tanzania-2/